-The process of recruiting a president can be challenging because of the significance of this role in the success of a corporation.
+Recruiting a president can be challenging because of the significance of this role in the success of a corporation.
 One of the things that a company’s board of directors looks for is years of experience.
 Besides, they prefer an individual who is familiar with their industry.

-Once you shortlist your candidates and schedule an interview, you need to prepare interview questions.
+Once you shortlist your candidates and schedule an interview, you must prepare interview questions.
 Determining the areas to test and coming up with relevant questions can be a challenging undertaking.
 But we have done the legwork for you.
 Expedite your interview preparation using these top president interview questions and answers.

 1. Tell Us About Yourself and Why You Want This Job?